splunk/public-o11y-docs/apm/intro-to-apm.rst

 For information about Splunk APM use cases, see :ref:`apm-use-cases-intro`.

-To see an example of using Splunk Observability Cloud components together, see :ref:`get-started-use-case`.
+To see an example of using Splunk Observability Cloud components together, see :ref:`get-started-scenario`.

 .. _wcidw-apm: